-If you choose to cut the contact paper, paint the edge of the pan white to match.
-If you used different paper, paint your edge to match yours.
+If you choose to cut the contact paper, paint the edge of the pan white to match (or another color that matches your paper).
 If you know you don’t want the contact paper to go to the edge of the pan, paint it before adding the contact paper.
 That will be much easier!

 Attach the Top of the DIY Side Table

 Once the paint is dry it’s time to attach the pizza pan to the trashcans.
 Turn the pan upside down and place the trashcans, centered, on top of it.
 Use your Sharpie to trace around the trashcans so you will know where to put the glue.
 I found that adding the glue to the rim of the trashcans does not work.
 The glue just runs off the rounded edge and drips on the ground.
 If you have E6000 then that won’t be a problem for you, and you can add the glue straight on the edge of the trashcan.
 I just didn’t have any E6000 on hand when I made my side table.